 To be successful in the tourism industry, considerable knowledge is required regarding the destination image as it is nurtured by potential tourists.
 Hence it is important to understand all the factors that influence and build destination image in the eye of potential tourists, especially in destinations in conflict-ridden areas, which face much greater challenges in this regard.
 Since destinations are intangible products, customers heavily rely on their images of alternative destinations when making their destination-choice decisions (Um-Crompton 1990).
-Understanding the image formation process in conflict-ridden areas, and the resulting tourist behavior, will lead to destination marketers building viable concepts, fully aware of destination image in conflict-ridden areas.
+Understanding the image formation process in conflict-ridden areas, and the resulting tourist behavior, will lead to destination marketers building viable concepts, fully aware of destination image constructs and factors affecting the components of tourism destination image in conflict-ridden areas.